tetracorp/k240/docs/_posts/2018-06-17-miscellaneous-features.md

 These are documented in the manual, but some players may not be aware of them.

-* Press _spacebar_ to toggle between building view and flat view
+* Press _spacebar_ to toggle between building view and flat view.
+This also refreshes the view, which makes the extracted buttons visible after using the PANEL cheat.
 * Press _S_ to enable the Ship cursor for clicking on ships.
   Press again to return to the standard cursor.
 * Press _D_ to enable to Demolish cursor (green bomb) for demolishing buildings.
 Press again to return to the standard cursor.
 * Press the left and right cursor keys to rotate the asteroid.
-Useful for making the icons visible after a PANEL cheat.
+Also refreshes the view to make extracted buttons visible after the PANEL cheat.